Archive Organization

 - ✓ Pass: File/entity is valid

-- ⚠ Warning: Soft validation issue (unknown property, unknown claim)
+- ⚠ Warning: Soft validation issue (unknown property)

 - ❌ Error: Hard validation failure (missing reference, invalid structure)